 Options for Replacing Missing Teeth Gladstone, MO

-At Gladstone Family Dental Group, we have several options for replacing missing teeth.
+At Gladstone Family Dental And Implants, we have several options for replacing missing teeth.
 If you have a tooth that has been knocked out in an accident or was removed due to decay, we can perform a procedure to replace it so you can regain the full functionality and appearance of your smile.
 If you live in Gladstone, MO area, we invite you to call (816) 559-7943 and schedule an appointment with our dental office.
 After examining you, we will make a recommendation as to which procedure is likely to provide the best results for your appearance and lifestyle goals.

 How can I tell which missing tooth replacement options are right for me?

 In our Gladstone dental office, we understand the importance of choice.
 We know that when we see 10 people with tooth loss, each of them will have a slightly different goal and their lifestyles will be different.
 Things like the type of food you like to eat, whether or not you play sports, if you are outgoing and gregarious or prefer to keep to yourself can impact which tooth replacement option is right for you.
 This is why when you come in for a consultation, we will take time to ask questions and get to know you.
 Asking about your hobbies and whether or not you work out may seem out of place for a dentist, but everything works together.
 For example, if your hobbies involve singing in the choir, dentures may not be a good solution for you because they could pop out of place.
 Simultaneously, if you like to run marathons, you will need a tooth replacement solution that will not become loose with aggressive impact.
 After asking you questions and conducting a physical examination, we will make a recommendation as to which option we feel will work best for your lifestyle.
 If you are a good candidate for all of them, we will let you know that as well, so you can ask more specific questions regarding the procedures and cost involved.

 Out of all of the missing tooth replacement options, which one is the most durable?